The pain of organizing a tiny kitchen something I know all too well.

-In any case, I’m no stranger to figuring out small kitchen organization and working with tiny amounts of counter space, itty-bitty cabinets, and fridges that would feel at home in a college dorm.
+In any case, I’m no stranger to figuring out tiny kitchen organization and working with mini amounts of counter space, itty-bitty cabinets, and fridges that would feel at home in a college dorm.

 And yet – I’ve worked as a freelance, at-home recipe tester, and recipe developer for almost 7 years now, all within a tiny kitchen.
 I’ve cooked full Thanksgiving dinners for 15 with only 3 feet of counter space

 I’ve never been one to let a tiny kitchen area get in the way of my cooking.

 And you know what?
 Kitchen organization simply comes down to being creatively utilizing what you already have!